 Prepping gloves.
 Prepping gloves, like these latex gloves or vinyl gloves, would work great.

 How to cut jalapeno

 This is for mild heat and more flavor.
 Best for stir-fries or soups.
-To make perfect match-stick jalapeno, core the seeds as mentioned above, and cut them thinly along the length.
+To make a perfect match-stick jalapeno, core the seeds as mentioned above, and cut them thinly along the length.

 How to store cut jalapeno?